ToJans/tojans.github.com/content/posts/project-startup10-learning-to-build-your-own-business.md

 <p>In the first post of this series I will give you a primer on my background, and also a few pointers to the things that inspire and motivate me; I hope they might inspire you too...</p>
 <h3>The&nbsp;**drumroll** "Big Idea" about a decade ago</h3>
 <p>The first thing I decided to build when I decided to quit my day job about a decade ago, was a single software product that would allow me to apply it to all kind of different problem domains, it required me to setup the database, and do little or no&nbsp;extra&nbsp;custom development.
 Little did I know that the software part was the least important of all...</p>
-<p>Even though I did manage to sell a few user licenses at 1.5K, <a href="https://www.corebvba.be/blog/post/Cudi-Core-universal-database-interface.aspx">the product</a> never really hit the market bigtime; here is why: I did not have a clue who my target audience was, so I had no idea how to market the product.</p>
+<p>Even though I did manage to sell a few user licenses at 1.5K, <a href="/posts/Cudi-Core-universal-database-interface/">the product</a> never really hit the market bigtime; here is why: I did not have a clue who my target audience was, so I had no idea how to market the product.</p>
 <p>While the product in itself was not that bad, it was obvious that it was not going to allow me to make a living out of it, so I opted for the path most ICT-people opt: &nbsp;<a href="https://www.linkedin.com/in/tomjanssens" target="_blank">freelance consultancy</a>...</p>
 <p>So one could say that this was actually my first startup attempt....</p>
 <h3>Enter 10 years later....
 Project #Startup10</h3>
 <p></p>
-<p>Over the years and multiple consultancy jobs later, my understanding evolved (even after building my first product, check <a href="https://www.corebvba.be/blog/post/CROAM-objective-analysis.aspx" target="_blank">this post from 2004</a>), and I found out that <a href="https://www.corebvba.be/blog/?tag=/BDD" target="_blank">modelling software around behavior instead of data</a> usually results in way better software.</p>
+<p>Over the years and multiple consultancy jobs later, my understanding evolved (even after building my first product, check <a href="/posts/CROAM-objective-analysis" target="_blank">this post from 2004</a>), and I found out that <a href="https://www.corebvba.be/blog/?tag=/BDD" target="_blank/">modelling software around behavior instead of data</a> usually results in way better software.</p>
 <p>However, this fact is not as important as one would think...
 My biggest failure at the time, was building a product without even knowing what my target audience was and how I would market it ...</p>
 <p>After 10 years of reading about startups and business, I decided to verify whether all my newly acquired knowledge made any sense, so two months ago (Januari 2012) I decided to take a few months off before getting back to consultancy, get a few startups up and running, and continuing on the next ones while doing some freelance consultancy on the side<a href="https://www.linkedin.com/in/tomjanssens" target="_blank">(I am for rent by the way)</a>....</p>
 <p>I am now two months in, the two sites are up and fully functional, and we are ready to launch the first two onto the Belgian market (more in later posts):</p>